bzf-2018/academic-kickstart/content/authors/admin/_index.md

 In the past, I was the director of [RMIT master of data science program](https://www.rmit.edu.au/study-with-us/levels-of-study/postgraduate-study/masters-by-coursework/master-of-data-science-mc267) (2018-2019).
 Under my leadership, we have created a novel form of data science postgraduate project to support diverse sectors and disciplines within RMIT and put cross-disciplinary collaboration into practice, resulting in a double-win -- students are ready to work through those real-life data science projects; people outside DS but have strong Data Analysis needs get their problem solved.
 I also co-created the [RMIT-MIT micro-credential program in data science](https://www.rmit.edu.au/news/all-news/2018/jun/new-pathways-created-between-two-leading-universities), bringing novel pathways for students, where RMIT is the first university in Australia having this connected pathway for data science education.
 I was the HDR Committee Chair (2020-2021) during which I have fostered an excellence-driven, diversified and inclusive research culture.

 **I am looking for students who are of high integrity, highly motivated, self-disciplined and consistent, to work with me**.
-If you are the one, please contact me. **Four PhD scholarships are available** at the moment.
+If you are the one, please contact me (firstname.lastname@rmit/unimelb.edu.au). **Four PhD scholarships are available** until filled.